amanda-ciampa/Piano-Virtuoso/README.md

 * If user hits two keys at the same time, input runs indefinietly rather than stopping when correct/incorrect input is entered.

 * On some lessons, certain graphics are coded to be hidden, however they are still visible.
-This happens randomly.
+This happens randomly, but it is fixed once another mini game starts.

 * The first text on lesson 3 chapter 1's mini game blinks rapidly.
 This quickly goes away once the lesson is complete, however.